PE and Sports Premium

 Inspecting primary school PE and school sport: new funding

 1. In April 2013, the Government announced new funding of 150 million for physical education (PE) and sport.
 This funding should be used to improve the quality and breadth of PE and sport provision.

 2. Funding will be allocated to all maintained and state-funded schools with primary phase pupils, including: primary, middle, special and non-maintained special schools, academies and pupil referral units from 1 September 2013.
-A typical primary school will receive about 9,250 annually in the academic years 2013/14 and 2014/15.

 3. Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.

 Section 5 inspections of maintained schools and academies with primary-aged pupils

 4. From 1 September 2013, inspectors will assess and report on how effectively this new funding is being used to improve PE and sport provision when making the judgement on the quality of the schools leadership and management.